Cadwallader Colden

-Cadwallader Colden (7 February 1688 – 28 September 1776) was a physician, natural scientist, a lieutenant governor and acting Governor for the Province of New York.
+Cadwallader Colden (7 February 1688 – 28 September 1776) was an Irish-born physician, scientist and colonial administrator who served as the governor of New York from 1760 to 1762 and again from 1763 to 1765.

 Early life

-Colden was born on 7 February 1688 in Ireland, of Scottish parents, while his mother Janet Hughes was visiting there.
-His father, Rev. Alexander Colden A.B. of Duns, Berwickshire, sent him to the Royal High School and Edinburgh University to become a minister.
+Colden was born on 7 February 1688 in Ireland to Scottish parents, while his mother Janet Hughes was visiting there.
+His father, Rev. Alexander Colden A.B. of Duns, Berwickshire, sent him to the Royal High School and University of Edinburgh to become a minister.
 When he graduated in 1705, he continued his studies in medicine, anatomy, physics, chemistry, and botany in London.
 In 1710, his aunt Elizabeth Hill invited him to Philadelphia where he started his practice in medicine.
 He briefly returned to Scotland to marry Alice Chryste in 1715, and came back with her to Philadelphia that same year.
-In 1717, he was invited by Governor Robert Hunter to relocate to New York, and in 1720 he became a surveyor general of New York.
+In 1717, he was invited by Governor Robert Hunter to relocate to New York, and in 1720 he became surveyor general of New York.